TamKatja/TamKatja/README.md

 I'm currently undertaking several online courses, including Havard's CS50x, and hope to be able to share some personal projects soon!

-Always happy to accept any advice 💞️ (you can reach me at tamkatja999@gmail.com 📫).
+Always keep for any advice 💞️ (you can reach me at tamkatja999@gmail.com 📫).